jamesphillipturpin/x-factor/README.md

 You can also run with other models, but be warned they may not adhere to the edit format as well:

     python wolverine.py --model=gpt-3.5-turbo buggy_script.py "subtract" 20 3

-## Future Plans

-This is just a quick prototype I threw together in a few hours.
-There are many possible extensions and contributions are welcome:

-- add flags to customize usage, such as asking for user confirmation before running changed code
-- further iterations on the edit format that GPT responds in.
-Currently it struggles a bit with indentation, but I'm sure that can be improved
-- a suite of example buggy files that we can test prompts on to ensure reliablity and measure improvement
-- multiple files / codebases: send GPT everything that appears in the stacktrace
-- graceful handling of large files - should we just send GPT relevant classes / functions?
-- extension to languages other than python